 â€¢The term of the agreement is negotiable, but the common length is generally from one year to 36 months, at which time the buyer will apply for bank financing and pays off the seller in full.

-â€¢The option money usually does not apply toward the down payment and is non-refundable, although that may change when we represent the Lessee/Buyer .
+â€¢The option money generally does not apply toward the down payment and is non-refundable.

 â€¢A portion of the monthly lease payment typically applies toward the purchase price.